openlibraryenvironment/gokb-info/docs/documentation/registration-and-login.en.md

 Then confirm the password and answer the question (this question is used to prevent mass login by bot programs).

 Afterwards, your account must be activated and assigned to a curator group.
-Therefore, please send a mail to info@hbz-nrw.de with the request for activation.
+Therefore, please send a mail to gokb_at_hbz-nrw.de with the request for activation.
 Please be sure to include in the mail:

 + Your chosen username
 + Your institution (for the assignment or the creation of a curator group)